How Courses Work

 - Genuki, a huge resource and well worth taking time to explore at many levels

 - Really Useful Sources, a selective portal website and therefore not so overwhelming as Genuki

-British Isles GenWeb, a third option for finding information about all parts of the British Isles, arranged by country and county
+- Ireland and UK GenWeb, a third option for finding information about all parts of the British Isles and Ireland, arranged by country and county

 - FamilySearch, not only useful for the International Genealogical Index and the 1881 census, but for the FHLC and resource information

 - The National Archives, records of the national government, exhibits, guidance, databases, and useful resources to take you to other archives and their collections

 - UKBMD, a portal site to vital records and census returns online, both free and commercial sites

 - Lost Cousins links together people who have common ancestors in the 1881 census